 The interactive Nature Nook is a place where young children can explore animal habitats while having fun.
 Step inside a cave, walk through a woodland, enter an eagle's nest, and lots more!
 Museum personnel will help facilitate interactions between children and their parents/caregivers, plus display live animals for up-close looks.

 The entrance to the Shell Gallery is a simulated Australian Great Barrier Reef that delights visitors as they walk over it.
 Visitors can see a 500-pound Giant Clam shell, learn about scallops, nautilus, and other mollusks, and touch a variety of real shells from our collection of more than 2 million -- which ranks among the top 15 in the United States.

 A replica of a giant squid, Architeuthis dux, looms from the ceiling to greet guests as they enter the Museum.

-There are no maps or interpretive signs along the trail; visitors are invited to explore the maintained trail in a rustic environment.
+There are newly-installed maps or interpretive signs along the trail, and visitors are invited to explore the maintained trail and learn more about the environment.

 The Butterfly Garden contains native plants like purple coneflowers and milkweed to help attract butterflies and other wildlife, such as hummingbirds, beetles, and caterpillars.